JonathanChosson/JonathanChosson_14_19072022/README.md

 ## LightHouse JSON

-You could fin the lightHouse JSON in the directory /lighthouse_report_JSON/
+You could fin the [lightHouse JSON here](https://github.com/JonathanChosson/JonathanChosson_14_19072022/tree/main/lighthouse_report_JSON)

 ## How to launched it locally ?